Transitive Triangle Tilings in Oriented Graphs: Abstract

 \section{Abstract}

-In this paper, we prove an analogue of Corr{\'a}di and Hajnal's result.
+In this paper, we prove an analogue of Corr{\'a}di and Hajnal's classical theorem.
 There exists $n_0$ such that for every $n \in 3\Z$ when $n \ge n_0$ the following holds.
-If $G$ is an oriented graph on $n$ vertices and $\delta^0(G) \ge 7n/18$, then $G$ contains a perfect $TT_3$-tiling, which is a collection of vertex disjoint transitive triangles covering every vertex of~$G$.
-This result is best possible, as there exists an oriented graph $G$ on $n$ vertices without a perfect $TT_3$-tiling and $\delta^0(G) = \lfloor 7n/18\rfloor -1.$
+If $G$ is an oriented graph on $n$ vertices and every vertex has both indegree and outdegree at least $7n/18$, then $G$ contains a perfect transitive triangle tiling, which is a collection of vertex-disjoint transitive triangles covering every vertex of~$G$.
+This result is best possible, as, for every $n \in 3\Z$, there exists an oriented graph $G$ on $n$ vertices without a perfect transitive triangle tiling in which every vertex has both indegree and outdegree at least $\lceil 7n/18\rceil - 1.$